At a Glance

 We think this is how you could land PM Personal Assistant (Casual PA)

-Familiarise yourself with autism and the specific needs of individuals who communicate non-verbally.
-This understanding will help you connect better and demonstrate your suitability for the role.
+Familiarise yourself with autism and the specific needs of individuals on the spectrum.
+This will not only help you understand the role better but also show your commitment to providing the best support.

 We think you need these skills to ace PM Personal Assistant (Casual PA)

-Understand the Role: Read the job description carefully to understand the specific needs of the individual you will be supporting.
-Highlight your ability to engage in activities that align with their interests.
+Understand the Role: Read the job description carefully to understand the specific needs of the individual.
+Highlight your ability to support someone with autism and your experience in similar roles.

-Tailor Your CV: Make sure your CV reflects relevant experience, especially any work with individuals with autism or similar roles.
-Emphasise your skills in communication, patience, and creativity in planning activities.
+Tailor Your CV: Make sure your CV reflects relevant experience, especially any work with individuals with special needs or in a personal assistant role.
+Include any qualifications or training that demonstrate your understanding of autism.

 Proofread Your Application: Before submitting, double-check your application for spelling and grammatical errors.
 A well-presented application shows attention to detail and professionalism.